sam-goodwin/eventual/website/docs/overview/2-aws-cdk.md

     index.ts # the Eventual service entrypoint
 ```

 The template creates an initial file, `src/index.ts`, that contains a basic example application touching on each of the 4 Eventual primitives, `api`, `event`, `workflow` and `activity`.
-For a walk-through of how to build applications with Eventual, see the [Tutorial](../tutorial/0-hello-world.md).

 ## Drop in to existing Project